-At St Patrick’s, our aim is to provide a high quality MfL Curriculum which encourages all pupils to succeed in speaking French, through attentive listening, verbal exploration and high quality teaching.
+At St Patrick’s, our intent is to provide a high quality MFL Curriculum which encourages all pupils to succeed in speaking French, through attentive listening, verbal exploration and high quality teaching.
 We endeavour to provide opportunities for our children to become confident in speaking a language that is different to both the language of school and home, and to enable our children to embrace the wider world of language, in order to develop a deeper understanding of the world beyond their hometown.

 The National Curriculum for MfL aims to ensure that all pupils: